 The sample of amniotic fluid will be looked at in a lab.
 Some results might be available within a few days.
 Other results might take several weeks.

 Contact your health care provider if you have:

 - Bleeding or loss of amniotic fluid through the vagina

 - Severe uterine cramping that lasts more than a few hours

-- Redness and inflammation where the needle was inserted
+- Redness where the needle was inserted

 Your health care provider or a genetic counselor will help you understand your amniocentesis results.

 For genetic amniocentesis, test results can rule out or diagnose some genetic conditions, such as Down syndrome.
 Amniocentesis can't identify all genetic conditions and birth defects.

 If amniocentesis suggests that your baby has a genetic or chromosomal condition that can't be treated, you might face hard decisions.
 Seek support from your health care team and your loved ones.

 Oct.
 07, 2022